 It's also good to investigate Customs/Surety bond requirements and decide when to get this in place, as this will come into play soon too.
 (More on this in our next post!)

-When CARM is fully implemented by CBSA, scheduled in 2022, there will be some key changes.
+When CARM is fully implemented by CBSA, there will be some key changes.

 The first is that importers will be required to be registered in the CARM Client Portal (CCP) and show delegation to their service providers (ie. Cole).
 This is because some of the functions your customs broker provides will soon need to happen within the portal.